WDI-SEA/react-development-course-materials/README.md

 # Instructors' Guide to teach the React Module

-Note: The term "React Module" refers to all 8 React repos taught sequentially.
+Note 1: The term "React Module" refers to all 8 React repos taught sequentially.

 Note 2: No links open in a new tab.
 I don't know why - embedding HTML didn't work.
 If you can fix it, let me know.

 ## Options on ways to teach the React Module